You are currently on Hearing Direct UKGo to the US Website

 More common sensori-neural hearing losses can be accommodated by spectacle hearing aids which deliver the amplified sound to the ear via a tube or earmould.
 These types of fittings are not popular; as one’s choice of glasses frames and hearing aid is severely restricted and when the glasses are removed, the hearing aid needs to be taken out as well.

 At Hearing Direct, we have a great selection of hearing aid types.
 We have a no quibble, 30-day, money back guarantee to give you the comfort of finding the right hearing aid.
-Click here to view our range of hearing aids.
+ITE (In the Ear) to BTE (Behind The Ear) aids.